 Conclusion

-In this comprehensive article, we have explored the key concepts of interrupt handling in the RISC-V architecture.
-We discussed the RISC-V Core Local Interrupt Controller (CLIC) and the RISC-V Platform-Level Interrupt Controller (PLIC), which are essential components for efficient interrupt management.
+In this comprehensive article, we have explored the key concepts of interrupt handling in RISC-V architecture.
+We discussed the RISC-V Core Local Interrupt Controller (CLIC) and the RISC-V Platform-Level Interrupt Controller (PLIC) — together providing the full picture of RISC-V PLIC and CLIC interrupt controllers explained.
+We also examined HARTs in RISC-V and how they influence interrupt dispatching in multi-core designs.

-By understanding the interrupt flow in RISC-V and exploring example Interrupt Service Routines, we provided a practical foundation for implementing robust and efficient interrupt-driven systems.
+By understanding the interrupt flow in RISC-V and exploring example Interrupt Service Routines, we have provided a practical foundation for implementing robust and efficient interrupt-driven systems.
+This knowledge is also essential for Porting Linux to RISC-V, where the OS must correctly configure the CLIC and PLIC for all HARTs in RISC-V.

-As the RISC-V architecture continues to gain momentum, we hope that this article has equipped you with the basic knowledge and insights necessary to tackle the challenges of interrupt handling in your RISC-V projects.
+As the RISC-V architecture continues to gain momentum, we hope that this article has equipped you with the basic knowledge and insights necessary to tackle the challenges of interrupt handling in RISC-V architecture in your embedded projects.
 To dive deeper into the world of RISC-V and learn more about interrupt handling, I recommend checking out the official RISC-V documentation and resources available online.